 The Wolfgang Stechow Print Study Room hours are Monday through Friday, 9:00 a.m. - 12:00 p.m. and 1:00 - 4:45 p.m.

 When visiting the Print Study Room, we ask that faculty and students alike observe the following rules:

-- Shoes and shirts are required at all times.
+- Shoes and shirts must be worn at all times.

 FRANK LLOYD WRIGHT HOUSE